PamudithaGa/PamudithaGa/README.md

 ## 📈 Goals
 I aim to leverage my software development and design skills to contribute to real-world projects and am actively looking to grow as a UI/UX Designer.

 ---

-Feel free to explore my GitHub repositories, where I showcase some of my recent projects and contributions.

----

 ## 📫 Connect with Me
 - **LinkedIn**: [linkedin.com/in/pamudithagss](https://www.linkedin.com/in/pamudithagss)
 - **GitHub**: [github.com/PamudithaGa](https://github.com/PamudithaGa)

----